5 Days Best East Africa Safari Holidays Masai Mara & Gorilla Trekking

 Day 1: Transfer to Bwindi Impenetrable National Park

-After breakfast, you will meet our company guide.
+After breakfast, you will meet our company 5 Days East Africa Safari guide.
 He will tell you about the trip, especially the events of the day.
 You will then travel by road in southwestern Uganda to the impenetrable Bwindi National Park, home to the mountain gorillas.
 Along the way, there is a local community known for making local drums and handicrafts, as well as a fruit market where you can stop to admire or buy some of these things for your family to take home or as souvenirs.

 Go to the equator and take as many pictures as you can of this beautiful Africa.
-Here’s a chance to grab a cup of coffee before heading out on the 5-day Best East Africa Safari Holiday Masai Mara Safari and Gorilla Trekking.
+Here’s a chance to grab a cup of coffee before heading out on the 5 Days Best East Africa Safari Holiday Masai Mara Safari and Gorilla Trekking.
 Driving through mountains and tropical rainforests, took nine hours.
 You will sail on your way to Mbarara.
 The drive from Kampala to the mountain gorilla reserve takes more than 7 hours.
 If you don’t want to drive, you can choose to fly to Bwindi.

 Arriving in the late afternoon, you go straight to the hotel and check-in.
 You can spend the rest of the day relaxing in the hotel complex and enjoying the green atmosphere.
 Later in the evening, you will have lunch and then spend the night.
 Before going to bed, you need to prepare for tomorrow’s activities because you will be busy the next morning.

-Accompanied by a guide, we trek through rainforests and bamboo-covered hillsides in search of a family of mountain gorillas.
+Accompanied by the 5 Days East Africa Safari Holiday guide, we trek through rainforests and bamboo-covered hillsides in search of a family of mountain gorillas.
 You may choose to bring a picnic lunch as the amount of time you have to hike to find the monkeys is uncertain, sometimes as little as 2 hours, sometimes as much as 8 hours.

 Be sure to dehydrate yourself by carrying plenty of water, which can be difficult at times, but in the silverback position, all fatigue disappears.
 When you see a family of gorillas, you will be guided within 20 feet of the gorillas and spend an hour around them observing them in their natural habitat.
 Take as many pictures as possible in the allotted time.
 Gorilla trekking is unpredictable.
 It is difficult to predict how many hours you will hike.
 The hike can take 2-8 hours.
 Expect long walks in steep and muddy conditions with occasional rain.